 Let’s talk about cat coat care.
 Scottish Folds need regular brushing.
 This stops their fur from tangling and cuts down on shedding.
 Short-haired ones may need a brush twice a week.
 But, if your Scottish Fold has long hair, you might need to brush them every day.

-- Always check the ears for signs of redness, mites, or bad odor.
+- Always look in your ears for redness, mites, or smell.

 Decoding the Scottish Fold’s Health and Wellness